Module task

 The example demonstrates three different tasks, the first is a UiTask in the async_hn handler, this task is async but not parallel, meaning that it will execute in more then one app update, but it will only execute in the on_click context and thread.
 This is good for coordinating UI state, like setting variables, but is not good if you want to do CPU intensive work.

 To keep the app responsive we move the computation work inside a run task, this task is async and parallel, meaning it can .await and will execute in parallel threads.
-It runs in a rayon thread-pool so you can easily make the task multi-threaded and when it is done it sends the result back to the widget task that is awaiting for it.
+It runs in rayon so you can easily make the task multi-threaded and when it is done it sends the result back to the widget task that is awaiting for it.
 We resolved the responsiveness problem, but there is one extra problem to solve, how to not block one of the worker threads waiting IO.

 We want to keep the run threads either doing work or available for other tasks, but reading a file is just waiting for a potentially slow external operation, so if we call std::fs::read_to_string directly we can potentially remove one of the worker threads from play, reducing the overall tasks performance.
 To avoid this we move the IO operation inside a wait task, this task is not async but it is parallel, meaning if does not block but it runs a blocking operation.
 It runs inside a blocking thread-pool, that is optimized for waiting.